liborty/rstats/README.md

 ## Trait Vectors

-* Vector algebra implemented for one or two `&[f64]` slices of any length (or space dimensionality).
+* Vector algebra implemented on one or two `&[f64]` slices of any length (vector dimensionality).
 * Pearson's, Spearman's and Kendall's correlations.
-* Relationships of one vector to a set of vectors (geometric median, eccentricity).
-* Relationships between sets of multidimensional vectors.

 ## Trait MutVectors

 Some of the methods are for memory efficiency reasons reimplemented in this trait so that they mutate `self` in place instead of creating a new Vec.
 They are useful in vector iterative methods.
 Beware that they do not return anything, so they can not be chained.

+## Trait VecVec

+* Relationships of one vector to a set of vectors:
+Sums of distances, Centroid, Medoid, Geometric Median, Eccentricity.
+* Relationships between sets of multidimensional vectors: Zero median data, Trend.

 ## Releases

+* **Version 0.5.0** Introduces *VecVec* trait for all multi-point methods, now implemented for type `Vec<Vec<f64>>`.
+This is a breaking change but it did allow streamlining of the code and a clean separation of the traits.
+Main benefit to the user is in no longer having to explicitly pass around the dimensionality d.

 * **Version 0.4.15** Added `setsub` similar to `mutzeromd` but it subtracts any given vector from a whole set.
 Moved all functions into new module `functions.rs`.
 The other modules are now exclusively trait implementations.